-Proforma Adjusted Net Income, Proforma Adjusted EPS, Proforma Adjusted EBITDA, and Proforma Adjusted EBITDA Margin are not measures of financial performance under GAAP and should not be considered substitutes for GAAP measures, net income (loss) for the Company and Abacus Settlements (for Proforma Adjusted EBITDA and Proforma Adjusted EBITDA Margin), net income (loss) attributable to the Company and net income for Abacus Settlements (for Proforma Adjusted Net Income) or earnings (loss) per share (for Proforma Adjusted EPS), which are considered to be the most directly comparable GAAP measures.
-These non-GAAP financial measures have limitations as analytical tools, and when assessing the Company's operating performance, these non-GAAP financial measures should not be considered in isolation or as substitutes for net income (loss) for the Company and Abacus Settlements, net income (loss) attributable to the Company and Abacus Settlements, net income (loss) attributable to the Company and Abacus Settlements, net income (loss) attributable to the Company and Abacus Settlements, net income (loss) attributable to the Company and Abacus Settlements, net income (loss) attributable to the Company and Abacus Settlements, earnings (loss) per share or other consolidated statements of operations and comprehensive income data prepared in accordance with GAAP.
+Proforma Adjusted Net Income, Proforma Adjusted EPS, Proforma Adjusted EBITDA and Proforma Adjusted EBITDA Margin are not measures of financial performance under GAAP and should not be considered substitutes for GAAP measures, net income (loss) for the Company and Abacus Settlements (for Proforma Adjusted EBITDA and Proforma Adjusted EBITDA Margin), net income (loss) attributable to the Company and net income for Abacus Settlements (for Proforma Adjusted Net Income) or earnings (loss) per share (for Proforma Adjusted EPS), which are considered to be the most directly comparable GAAP measures.
+These non-GAAP financial measures have limitations as analytical tools, and when assessing the Company's operating performance, these non-GAAP financial measures should not be considered in isolation or as substitutes for net income (loss) for the Company and Abacus Settlements, net income (loss) attributable to the Company and Abacus Settlements, earnings (loss) per share or other consolidated statements of operations and comprehensive income data prepared in accordance with GAAP.

 Proforma Adjusted Net Income is presented for the purpose of calculating Proforma Adjusted EPS.
 The Company defines Proforma Adjusted Net Income as net income (loss) attributable to the Company plus historical net income for Abacus Settlements prior to the Business Combination adjusted for non-controlling interest, amortization, stock based compensation, change in fair value of warrants, and the related tax effect of those adjustments.
-Management believes that Proforma Adjusted Net Income is an appropriate measure of operating performance because it represents the combined results for the two legacy operating companies, Abacus Settlements and LMA, year-overyear as if the Business Combination had occurred at the beginning of the years shown and eliminates the impact of expenses that do not relate to business performance.
+Management believes that Proforma Adjusted Net Income is an appropriate measure of operating performance because it represents the combined results for the two legacy operating companies, Abacus Settlements and LMA year-over-year as if the Business Combination had occurred at the beginning of the years shown and eliminates the impact of expenses that do not relate to business performance.